eulasi/llama_trader_basic/README.md

 This strategy buys when the short-term moving average crosses above the long-term moving average and sells when it crosses below.

-### Mean Reversion

-This strategy buys when the current price is significantly below the mean price and sells when it is significantly above the mean price.

-### Optimization Tips
+## Strategy Optimization
+To enhance the bot's performance, several key parameters can be adjusted:

-#### Increase risk_percentage
+### Increase risk_percentage

 **What It Does**: Increasing the risk_percentage will increase the amount of capital you allocate to each trade.
 For instance, increasing it from 1% to 2% doubles the amount of money you're willing to risk on each trade.

 **Impact**: This will indeed increase the size of your positions, and hence, your potential profits.
 However, it also increases your exposure to losses.
 If a trade goes against you, the losses could be larger as well.

-#### Review max_loss_per_trade and max_daily_loss:
+### Review max_loss_per_trade and max_daily_loss:

 **What It Does**: These settings limit the amount you can lose on any single trade or in a single day.
 If these limits are too restrictive, they might be preventing you from taking on larger positions or holding onto trades that could turn profitable.

 **Impact**: Adjusting these values upward allows you to potentially stay in trades longer or take on bigger positions, which could result in larger profits.

-#### Adjust the Volatility Threshold:
+### Adjust the Volatility Threshold:

 **What It Does**: You mentioned that some trades are not being made because the calculated order quantity is zero, particularly when volatility is high.
 This conservative approach is reducing your exposure in volatile conditions.

 **Impact**: By allowing higher volatility trades to occur or by lowering the threshold for rejecting a trade due to volatility, you might see higher returns.
 However, this also increases the risk of losses during volatile periods.

-#### Optimize Moving Average Parameters:
+### Optimize Moving Average Parameters:

 **What It Does**: The short and long moving averages are crucial to your strategy.
 Tweaking these might allow your strategy to capture more profitable trades.

 **Impact**: Depending on market conditions, different moving average settings might perform better.
 Experiment with different short_window and long_window values to see if certain settings consistently produce better results.

-#### Monitor and Analyze Backtest Results:
+### Monitor and Analyze Backtest Results:

 **What It Does**: Analyze the trades where profits were either minimal or non-existent.
 Understanding why these trades were not profitable could lead to adjustments in your strategy that maximize gains.

 **Impact**: By fine-tuning your strategy based on historical data, you could increase the likelihood of hitting more profitable trades.

+## Performance Tracking
+The bot includes a PerformanceTracker to record trades, calculate profit and loss (PnL), and monitor other key performance metrics such as win rate and maximum drawdown.
+The performance data is saved in the data/performance_data directory for further analysis.

 ## License